Backcountry Ski and Snowboard Clinics

 Alcohol

-Full and 1/2 Day Raft Trips: Alcohol or drugs are not to be consumed before or during trips.
+Full and Half Day Raft Trips: Alcohol or drugs are not to be consumed before or during trips.
 No refund will be given to those drinking alcohol or using drugs prior to a scheduled trip.
-Climbing/Canyoneering trips.
-Alcohol or drugs are not to be consumed before or during trips.

 River Rafting Reviews and Red River Adventure Testimonials!